tinytort/201d-spring-2017/class-02-intro_js_html_css-arrays/lab/README.md

 # Assignment Overview: Lab for Class 2

 - Your assignment will be to create an "About Me" HTML and JS project, and to also verify that you know how to use your Learning Journal.
-These are two separate projects that live in two separate Git/GitHub repositories

-- Note that as we progress through the week, new user stories will be added to the "About Me" project to guide the development of new features.
+These are two separate projects; your learning journal will be a gist that you will update, while the "About Me" page will need its own GitHub repository.

 - There is an example of the Learning Journal in `learning-journal` directory.
 Take a look and use it as a guide and as inspiration.

+- Note that as we progress through the week, new user stories will be added to the "About Me" project to guide the development of new features.

 ### User Stories for "About Me" (MVP)